 So, some parents consider listening to their kids’ phone calls a good way to prevent them from being exploited.

 If you want to know how to install a bug in a cell phone, note that bugging is illegal.
-Instead, you can consider using a parental control app to keep an eye on your kid’s online communication.
+Instead, you can use a parental control app to monitor your kid’s online communication.
 And if you suspect that a predator has tapped your kid’s phone, this article will help you find it out.

 Table Of Contents